Snkz/mongoose-rollback/README.md

 Mongoose-Rollback adds rollback abilities to a Model.

-Look up previous document revisions as well as rollback to any previous version.
+Look up previous document revisions as well as rollback\revert to any previous version.

-Requires _id field to be present and __v field to exist (this should already be the case by default).
+Requires \_id field to exist and be a valid ObjectId field (12 byte string / 24 char hex)

+A new field \_version is added to the model, this can be ignored safely.

+The \_\_v field is used by mongoose to help with concurrent updates, this is not altered in anyway.

 ## API

-NOTE: THIS IS ALL TEMPORARY JUST LISTING OUT INTENDED FUNCTIONALITY!!
+Most of the extensions happen on instances of the model for convience.
+Callbacks take the same arguments Mongoose's save does.

+Model.rollback(version_num, callback(err, model))
+Rollsback model to version specified by version_num.
+Returns error if version is greater then models current version (if version supplied in model) and if version number doesnt exist.
+Note: This is considered an 'update' i.e the version number is incremented and the model is updated with data from a previous revision.

-Model.rollback(version_num, callback(err, obj))
+Model.rollback(version_num, callback(err, model))
 Reverts model to version specified by version_num.
 Returns error if version is greater then models current version (if version supplied in model) and if version number doesnt exist.

-Model.findRevision(id, version_num, callback(err, obj))
+Note: This is a destructive update  i.e the version number is set to the supplied version  and the model is updated with data from a previous revision.
+History after this version number is lost.

+Model.getVersion(version_num, callback(err, model))
-Returns model at revision version_num with specified id.
-Errors if obj not found or revision does not exist.
+Returns model at revision version_num Errors version does not exist.

-Model.diff(version_num, callback(err, obj_array))
-Returns array of diffs between models revision num.
-Errors if id/revision does not exist.

-Model.findDiff(id, version_num, callback(err, obj_array))
-Returns array of diffs between id's current revision num and version_num.
-Errors if id/revision does not exist.
+Model.currentVersion()
+Returns the current version number, this is different the checking the \_version field as it queries the history model instead.
+Can help with concurrent updates with outdated copies of a model.

+Model.history(min_version=0, max_version=current_version, callback(err, model_array))
+Returns history of model changes between specified version number..

+## About concurrency

+Currently this is only tested with single updates to a model.
+I will make sure to allow the model to be updated from two seperate locations (currenly not tested) without breaking the revisioning system.
+Rollbacks will also soon work fine concurrenlty as well (rollbacks == updates under the hood);

+Reverts however are dangerous, I will not make any promises on this right now but using mongooses \_\_v field a may be able to sort this out at some point.

+Either way, it is best to not revert willy-nilly.
+That should be a privileged operation!